minprog/programmeren-1/exercises/writing/linear/index.md

 ## How to submit

-As soon as you're done, submit your implementations below!
+As soon as you're done, submit your implementation below!

-1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `vertical.c` file (that's within your `~/exercises/strings` directory) and then select **Download**.
-You should find that your browser has downloaded `vertical.c`.
+1. Toward CS50 IDE's top-left corner, within its "file browser" (not within a terminal window), control-click or right-click your `find-linear.c` file (that's within your `~/problems/linear` directory) and then select **Download**.
+You should find that your browser has downloaded `find-linear.c`.

 2. Do the same for your other exercises.